 She went to Lorenzo’s desk.
 “Oh, this is cute.”
 She picked up a cube paperweight off the desk and started turning it all around.
 It had the colours of the Italian flag.
 “It’s heavy.
 What’s this for?”
 Then she saw something on one of the shelves and moved towards it.
 She bumped into Lorenzo’s chair and stumbled.
 The paperweight fell out of her hand, and the chair rolled across the floor and hit the photocopier.

 Freddie stood up.

-“Ok, look,” he said walking towards her.
+“OK, look,” he said.
 “I didn’t bring you here to bump into shit and break stuff.”
 He grabbed the chair, rolled it towards her and held it there.
 “Be a good girl.
 Sit down and cool it.”
 She slumped into the chair, put on a pout and sat staring at the floor.

 Freddie picked up the paperweight and examined it.
 “Jesus!
 It’s chipped!”
 He held it out towards her.
 She looked at it then looked back at the floor.

 “You realize I’m going to have to get him a new one?”